Behind the Trading Desk

 An interview with Michael Lonia, head of trading for Aristotle Pacific Capital.Download PDF

-We recently sat down with Michael Lonia, head of trading for Aristotle Pacific Capital (sub-advisor to Aristotle Funds fixed-income funds), to talk about a day in the life of a trader, how trading in the bond market differs from equities, the importance of relationships, the differences between the new-issue primary and secondary markets, the trade process, trends to look for in 2023, and how bond trading has changed over the past two decades.
+We recently sat down with Michael Lonia, head of trading for Aristotle Pacific Capital (sub-advisor to Aristotle Funds fixed-income funds), to talk about a day in the life of a trader, how trading in the bond market differs from equities, the importance of relationships, the differences between the new-issue primary and secondary markets, the trade process, what to watch for in the coming months, and how bond trading has changed over the past two decades.

-Can you walk us through what a typical day as a bond trader look like, especially on the West Coast?
+Can you walk us through what a typical day as a bond trader looks like, especially on the West Coast?

 What does that meeting entail?